Vantage theory

-Vantage theory (VT) is a model of categorization, primarily of color categorization, proposed by American anthropologist and linguist Robert E. MacLaury (1944-2004).
+Vantage theory (VT) is a model of categorization, primarily of color categorization, proposed by American anthropologist and linguist Robert E. MacLaury (1944–2004).

 The basics

 VT holds that people categorize by performing a subconscious and instinctive analogy to the way they orient themselves in space-time.
 They plot their position with regard to the spatial coordinates of up-down, left-right and front-back (combined into a unitary body of reference) and the mobile coordinate of relative motion, as a function of time.
 However, a system of spatial coordinates can itself be moving, which affects judgment.
 MacLaury quotes Einstein's classic example of a rock dropped from a moving train: its trajectory is different for a person on the train than for someone standing by the track.

 By analogy, color categorization involves combining into coherent wholes the fixed coordinates of brightness, saturation or hue with the mobile coordinates of reciprocally balanced degrees of attention, on the part of the viewer, to similarity or difference between color stimuli.
-Categories are constructed as vantages, i.e. points of view, and a category may consists of more than one vantage, usually two or rarely three.
+Categories are constructed as vantages, i.e. points of view, and a category may consist of more than one vantage, usually two or rarely three.
 Two major vantage types are called dominant (which is the default vantage) and recessive: the former results from stronger attention to similarity, the latter from stronger attention to difference.
 For example, the COOL category in many languages may involve vantages focused in green and blue: either of those may function as dominant.
 Similarly, the WARM category may involve vantages focused in red and yellow.

 Three types of relationship between vantages have been identified: near synonymy, coextension, and inclusion, plus the relationship of complementation obtaining between the dominant vantages of distinct categories.
 The relationships are found synchronically in the world's languages but also follow a diachronic sequence in that order.
 The process has to do with progressively greater differentiation of categories along with greater emphasis placed on difference at the expense of similarity.
 The relationships are idealized segments of a continuum.
 The most intriguing of the four is coextension, first observed in the WARM category of Uspantec (Uspanteco), a Mayan language of Guatemala.
 In coextension, the ranges of each of two root terms used to name a category overlap substantially, but the range of one encompasses the focus of the other.